On sufficient conditions for spanning structures in dense graphs: Conclusion

 \subsection{Mitigating conflicts}

-In many applications, the given host graph contains conflicting edges, and the guest graph is not allowed to include any two conflicting edges.
-An interesting special case of this problems arises when the conflicts between edges form an equivalence relation.
-So every edge belongs to an equivalence class, which we refer to as its \emph{colour}.
-Put this way, the host graph is edge-coloured and we have to find a \emph{rainbow} copy of the guest graph, meaning that all its edges have distinct colours.
+In many applications, the host graph is edge-coloured and we have to find a \emph{rainbow} copy of the guest graph, meaning that all its edges have distinct colours.
 Apart from being a natural question on its own, this encodes many combinatorial problems such as the Ryser--Brualdi--Stein Conjecture~\cite{BR91} on transversals in latin squares and Ringel's conjecture~\cite{MPS20} about partitioning a graph into edge-disjoint copies of a tree.

-Coulson and Perarnau~\cite{CP17} proved that any locally bounded edge-colouring of a subgraph $G \subset K_{n,n}$ with $\delta(G) \geq n/2$ has a rainbow perfect matching.
+Coulson and Perarnau~\cite{CP17} proved that any locally-bounded edge-colouring (i.e. an edge-colouring where every vertex sees at most $\mu n$ edges of any given colour, for some small $\mu > 0$) of a subgraph $G \subset K_{n,n}$ with $\delta(G) \geq n/2$ has a rainbow perfect matching.
 One can therefore wonder, whether this is an instance of a more general phenomenon, namely that any Dirac-type problem asymptotically allows for a rainbow version?
 For minimum degree conditions, this was confirmed by Glock and Joos~\cite{GJ20} who proved a Bandwidth Theorem in the rainbow setting.
 We believe that our results can be generalised in a similar way. \begin{conjecture} For $k,\Delta \in \NATS$, $\mu > 0$, and $r=1$ or $r=k$ there are $\nu,\beta, z$ and $n_0 \in \NATS $ with the following property.
 Let $G$ be as in the assumptions of \cref{thm:main-bandwidth}.
 Suppose that $G$ has in addition an edge-colouring such that every colour appears on at most $\nu n$ edges.
 Then $G$ contains rainbow copies of the graphs detailed in \cref{thm:main-bandwidth}~\ref{item:main-bandwidth-partite}--\ref{item:main-bandwidth-zerofree}. \end{conjecture}